 Before making a change to a field in Salesforce, ops teams and admins need to look up the field to see where it’s being used in their org.
 Making one minor change to a field can cause ripple effects throughout your instance, creating negative downstream impacts.
 You can’t blindly make a change and expect everything to work out the right way.

-To help mitigate some of these issues, Salesforce introduced a “Where Is This Used” button that helps locate where a custom field is referenced.
+To help mitigate some of these issues, Salesforce introduced a ‘Where Is This Used’ button that helps locate where a custom field is referenced.
 While helpful in some situations, this button has some clear limitations.
+Below, we’re going to cover the benefits of “Where Is This Used,” its limitations, and solutions for getting a big picture view of your Salesforce field usage.

 The introduction of this button and functionality empowers Salesforce admins to confidently see how a change to a custom field would create an impact.
 It’s now easier to make more educated decisions and reduce the number of issues and surprises a field change can cause.

-How the ‘Where Is This Used’ button works
+Limitations of the ‘Where Is This Used’ Button

-The most important thing to note is that the “Where Is This Used” button only applies to custom fields, not standard fields.
+One of the most important things to note is that the ‘Where Is This Used’ button only applies to custom fields, not standard fields.
 You’re unable to view dependencies for anything available in Salesforce out-of-the-box with this button.

-If you’re looking for all references to a custom field—in all types of objects—the “Where Is This Used” button is a good place to start.
-The list of references Salesforce returns can include any of the following:
+If you’re looking for all references to a custom field—in all types of objects—the ‘Where Is This Used’ button is a good place to start.
+However, it spits out a laundry list of references– up to 2,000– and can include any of the following:

 - Active validation rules